orbeon/orbeon-forms-doc/xml-platform/controller/authorization-of-pages-and-services.md

 By default, the following applies for requests outside of Orbeon Forms:

 - Pages: the `GET` and `HEAD` HTTP methods are allowed and all other HTTP methods are disallowed.
-- Servies: all HTTP methods are disallowed.
+- Services: all HTTP methods are disallowed.

 This matches the following default properties: